NLO and off-shell effects in top quark mass determinations: Introduction

 In this paper, we investigate the impact of different approximations on the top quark mass measurement simulating a concrete experimental setup.
-In particular, we follow up an open question raised in Ref.~\cite{Heinrich:2013qaa}, where we performed a study of NLO effects in top quark mass measurements based on the observable \mlb\ in the framework of an ATLAS analysis using a template method~\cite{Aad:2015nba}.
-It was found that the shape changes induced by scale variations in the \mlb distribution, calculated by including the full NLO corrections to the $W^+W^- b\bar{b}$ final state (with leptonic $W$-decays), are substantial.
+In particular, we follow up on an open question raised in Ref.~\cite{Heinrich:2013qaa}, where we performed a study of NLO effects in top quark mass measurements based on the observable \mlb\ in the framework of a top quark mass measurement as performed by ATLAS using the template method~\cite{Aad:2015nba,Aaboud:2016igd}.
+Substantial distortions in the \mlb\ distribution are induced by scale variations calculated by including the full NLO corrections to the $W^+W^- b\bar{b}$ final state (with leptonic $W$-decays).
 On the other hand, in the factorised approach, where the $t\bar{t}$ cross section calculated at NLO is combined with LO top quark decays in the NWA, the shape distortions due to the scale variations are minor.
-As the experimental analysis is based on normalised distributions, shape differences induced by scale variations very sensitively translate into the theoretical uncertainties on the extraction of the top quark mass.
+As the experimental analysis is based on normalised distributions, the shape differences induced by scale variations translate in a very sensitive manner into the theoretical uncertainties on the extraction of the top quark mass.

 The question arises where the shape changes come from, i.e. whether they mainly come from the non-factorisable contributions contained in the full NLO corrections to $W^+W^- b\bar{b}$, or from factorisable NLO corrections to the top quark decay.
 And, if the latter is true, what is the effect of a parton shower in combination with the factorised approach, as it should contain the leading contributions of the NLO corrections to the top quark decay.
 To answer these questions, we compare the NLO calculation of $W^+W^- b\bar{b}$ production of Ref.~\cite{Heinrich:2013qaa} with the calculation based on the narrow-width approximation where both $t\bar{t}$ production {\it and} decay are calculated at NLO, as described in Ref.~\cite{Melnikov:2009dn}.
-We further study the impact of a parton shower in the narrow-width approximation, combining the Sherpa~\cite{Gleisberg:2008ta} parton shower with the matrix elements of top quark pair production calculated at NLO.
+We further quantify the impact of a parton shower in the narrow-width approximation, combining the NLO matrix elements of top quark pair production with \tsc{Sherpa}~\cite{Gleisberg:2008ta}.